 They desire banking to become simpler, more intuitive and time efficient.
 Providing excellent customer service and getting it right for customers the first time and security for their money and information.
-Customers would like funding to grow their businesses and live up to our promise to transform their lives and allow them to take advantage of funding opportunities for wealth creation
+Customers would like funding to grow their businesses and live up to our promise to transform their lives and allow them to take advantage of funding opportunities for wealth creation.

-- Safeguarding deposits, investments and wealth, while growing returns. - Providing credit that enables wealth creation, economic development and job creation. - Facilitating transactions that are the backbone of economic value exchange. - Enabling financial inclusion by providing access to banking services and products to the under banked with affordable pricing. - Providing financial education and advisory services. - Developing innovative solutions that meet our customers' specific needs.
+Safeguarding deposits, investments and wealth, providing credit that enables wealth creation, economic development and job creation.
+Further, facilitating transactions that are the backbone of economic value exchange, enabling financial inclusion by providing access to banking services and products to the under banked with affordable pricing.
+Finally, providing financial education and advisory services and developing innovative solutions that meet our customers' specific needs.